-The Irish Cancer Society bases its funding decisions on the recommendations of an external review panel.
+The Irish Cancer Society bases its funding decisions on the recommendations of an external scientific and PPI review panel.
 However, the Society withholds the right to reject any funding application at its own discretion.

-Incomplete, ineligible, or late applications will be rejected by the Society and may not proceed to external review.
+Incomplete, ineligible, or late applications will be rejected by the Society and will not proceed to external review.

 5.1.
-Conflicts of Interest
+Conflicts of Interest and Confidentiality

-The Society endeavours to ensure that external reviewers are free of any conflicts of interest that might unduly bias the decision making process.
+The Society endeavours to ensure that external reviewers are free of any conflicts of interest that might unduly bias the decision-making process.